 Using wax pencil, acrylic, and oil paint on various supports, I layer pigment with brushes, palette knives, and printing techniques.
-I get lost in the way color, line, and texture move about on the surface as the work changes in each moment.
-Applying paint to cover earlier passages is a part of my exploration of the life cycle — moving forward can require letting go.
-This cloak and reveal with art media and the element of time is intentional.
-The prospect of what will remain visible in the final painting is a mystery and an element of what shepherds my creative process.
+Applying paint to cover earlier passages is a part of my exploration—moving forward requires letting go.
+I layer and reveal, excavating the surface, and what will remain visible in the final painting is the unknown element that fuels my practice.

-I spent my childhood absorbing the varied spectrum of cultures within the milieu of the Shenandoah Vallery in Virginia.
-I graduated with a BFA from James Madison University, immersed in painting, printmaking, and alternative processes in photography.
-I am currently seeking a Master of Arts in Liberal Studies at Wesleyan University, concentrating in humanities and creative writing.
+I spent my childhood absorbing the varied spectrum of cultures within Virginia’s Shenandoah Valley.
+I graduated with a BFA from James Madison University, with a focus on painting, printmaking, and alternative processes in photography.
+I am currently pursuing a Master of Arts in Liberal Studies at Wesleyan University, with a concentration in humanities and creative writing.

 My primary studio is in Brooklyn, New York.